 For information on provincial resources available please click here.

-Initiated by the CPAA, funded by United Way of Calgary and supported by the provincial government, CAN is a collaborative network of professionals and citizens from the disability community.
-The main goal of CAN is to bridge the gap between the fragmented disability communities in Calgary and advance policies that improve the quality of life for people with disabilities.
+Powered by the CPAA, funded by United Way of Calgary and supported by the provincial government, the Alberta Ability Network (AAN) is a collaborative network of professionals and citizens from the disability community.
+The main goal of AAN is to bridge the gap between the fragmented disability communities in the province of Alberta and advance policies that improve the quality of life for people with disabilities.

 People with disabilities face stigma and challenges in the areas of access to healthcare, employment, accessible transportation, education and affordable, accessible housing.
 Cerebral Palsy Alberta (CPAA) identifies emerging issues affecting people with disabilities and their families through community and government consultation.